-- Appendix 3 shows the budget monitoring report for the Housing Revenue Account (HRA) for the period April 2019 to May 2019.
-The report shows that HRA gross service expenditure is projected to outturn at 99.48% of the budgeted level, whilst income is projected to be 99.98% of the budgeted level.
-The projected outturn would enable a transfer of around £11.03 million to the new build reserve and the reserve for future capital. - The rental income estimate for 2019-20 included a prudent allowance for Right to Buy (RTB) sales and the re-commissioning of units.
-Rental income is currently projected to be £17,008 (0.06%) lower than budgeted. - Current projections indicate that salary related expenditure; net of temporary staffing and redundancy costs, will be slightly lower than budget. - Emphasis continues to be on planned rather than responsive maintenance, supported by the benefits accruing from past levels of expenditure on planned capital and revenue maintenance works.
-At this early point of the year, the projected expenditure on repairs and maintenance shows a modest saving against budget. - With the exception of receipts from RTB sales, the estimates for the year do not provide for any repayment of HRA debt principal or for setting aside any amounts towards the repayment of debt.
-This is consistent with the HRA Business Plan.

-- which prioritised the provision of additional housing.
-This approach will be subject to regular review and an updated business plan will be submitted reflecting constraints placed on the HRA by the prevailing legislation. - 5.2 Tenancy arrears remain stable and are consistent with the assumptions contained in the business plan.
-Particular attention is paid to introductory tenancies (tenants of less than 12 months), as they often have no previous experience of managing a household budget or of renting a property.
+- Appendix 3 shows the budget monitoring report for the Housing Revenue Account (HRA) for the period April to July 2019.
+The report shows that HRA gross service expenditure is projected to outturn at 100.06% of the budgeted level, whilst income is projected to be 100.04% of the budgeted level.
+The projected outturn would enable a transfer of around £10.952 million to the new build reserve and the reserve for future capital, compared to the budgeted transfer of £10.934 million. - The rental income estimate for 2019-20 incorporated a prudent allowance for Right to Buy (RTB) sales and the re-commissioning of units, along with an estimate for the additional income from new units.
+Based on data from April to July, rental income is projected to be consistent with the estimate, at just £12,370 (0.06%) below the budget of £29.736 million. - Current projections indicate that salary related expenditure; net of temporary staffing and a vacancy allowance of £77,630, will be in line with the budget. - Emphasis continues to be on planned rather than responsive maintenance, but as the budget provides for both planned and responsive repairs, an element of demand driven cost is inherent in the expenditure.
+The previous financial year saw an increase in void levels and the service continues to experience higher levels of repair costs in a large part due to voids.
+Whilst the service returns the property to use as soon as possible, void units typically incur additional repair and improvement expenditure in order to prepare them for subsequent tenants. - At this point of the year, expenditure on direct repairs and maintenance (R&M) is projected to be 4% (£182,580) above the equivalent figure for 2018-19.
+R&M expenditure above the annual estimate for 2019-20 can be accommodated within the overall budget primarily due to a reduction in the contribution to the bad debt provision (see paragraph 5.3 below). - With the exception of receipts from RTB sales, the estimates for the year do not provide for any repayment of HRA debt principal or for setting aside any amounts towards the repayment of debt.
+This is consistent with the HRA Business Plan, which prioritised the provision of additional housing.
+This approach will be subject to regular review and an updated business plan will be submitted reflecting constraints placed on the HRA by the prevailing legislation. - 5.2 Tenancy arrears presently remain stable.
+Particular attention is paid to introductory tenancies (tenants of less than 12 months), as they often have no previous experience of managing a household budget or of renting a property. - 5.3 Although rent arrears remain at consistent levels, this is in contrast to the overall housing sector, which is experiencing an increase in the level of arrears.